-Space can swiftly become scarce in your home.
-With growing families and needing extra space for things like home-run businesses, home extensions may be your only option that accommodates for needing added living space.
+Space can swiftly become scarce in your home with growing families and the need to extend your home for things like home-run businesses.
+This means home extensions may be your only option for added living space.

 Why Extend Your Home?

 Space is at a premium, forcing us all to be smarter with what room we have available to us.
 Life forces us to accumulate more ‘stuff’ as we grow, which leaves us with very little space to live.

-With so many methods of home expansion available nowadays, it can be tricky to decide on one that suits you, as well as the layout of your property.
+With so many methods to extend your home available nowadays, it can be tricky to decide on one that suits you.
+There are many things to consider, such as the layout of your property.
 Another thing to consider is that some forms of home extensions can be quite intrusive.
 Having to alter the existing structure of your home is a large scale project and can interrupt your everyday life.
 These are all things to consider when deciding on which way you extend your home.
 So, before you start boxing up your belongings – take a look at these alternative ways to create space at home or extend your home without moving – and why we believe a garden room could be your best route.

 Build a Conservatory